yasirmahmud/mint_bench/docs/reproducibility.md

 The release script is deterministic for a fixed repository checkout.
 It sorts input files, writes stable JSON keys, and records aggregate track statistics in `release/mintbench_manifest.json`.

+The scalability track is built from every design directory under `data/scalability/`, with one clean and one injected instance per design.

 ## Prediction Schema

 Predictions are stored as a JSON object keyed by benchmark `instance_id`: